Online Commenters Ridicule Desiigner For Peeing On Someone’s Garage Door

 — ????RASHONDA???? (@Naxie_Killy_Fan) November 22, 2017

 One user suggested Desiigner should have used a “water bottle,” while another one pointed out that “at least he didn’t squat.”
 Another Twitter user from California wondered if one song got Desiigner that car, referring to 2016’s hit single “Panda,” which topped the U.S. Billboard Hot 100 last year.
-The single was even sampled by Kanye West for his seventh solo studio album The Life of Pablo.
+The single was even sampled by Kanye West for his seventh solo studio album, The Life of Pablo.

 Water bottle